microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/Operation/Name.md

 ---
 # Operation.Name property

-An optional name for this operation.
+An optional friendly name for this operation.

 ```csharp
 public string Name { get; }